What Does it Take to Be a Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist?

 What work experience do I need to become a Vision Therapist or Specialist?

-Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists work in the following industries:
+Those thinking about becoming a Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist might also be interested in the following careers:

 References: